 To qualify for disability benefits, your condition must be severe enough to meet requirements the Social Security Administration (SSA) has set out in its impairment listing on parkinsonian syndrome (listing 11.06), or it must interfere with your functioning to such an extent that the SSA agrees that there are no jobs that you can do.

-Listing 11.06 for parkinsonian syndrome was updated significantly in late 2016.
-Now, to automatically qualify for disability benefits under listing 11.06, the SSA requires that you have either:
+To automatically qualify for disability benefits under listing 11.06 for parkinsonian syndrome, the SSA requires that you have either:

 Note that marked means worse than moderate, but less than extreme.